How Long Does It Take for Ear and Other Piercings to Heal?

-Healing times will depend on where your piercing is located, how well it's cared for and any unexpected setbacks such as irritation from being bumped or caught on clothing.
-You can give yourself the best chances of quick, uneventful, healing by going to a reputable piercer who uses high-quality jewelry and by following their aftercare instructions.
-I've provided guidelines on how long healing is expected to take by piercing location.
-If you're taking longer to heal than seems normal, or something doesn't look right, it's best to talk to your piercer and get their advice.
+Healing times will depend on where your piercing is located, how well it's cared for, and if there are any setbacks (like if the piercing gets bumped or caught on clothing).
+You can give yourself the best chance of a quick and uneventful healing by going to a reputable piercer who uses high-quality jewelry and by following their aftercare instructions.
+Below, I've provided guidelines on how long healing is expected to take for each piercing location.
+If healing is taking longer than normal or something doesn't look right, it's best to talk to your piercer to get their advice.

 Optimistic Piercing Heal Times